zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

     Step <<step2-id>> status: completed
     MCP Tool calls:
-        Tool Call ID: <<call-id>>
+        Tool Call ID: <<tool-call-id>>
         Type: mcp
-        Type: fetch_azure_rest_api_docs
+        Type: microsoft_docs_search

     Conversation:
     --------------------------------------------------
-    ASSISTANT: The Azure REST API specifications documentation provides insights into guidelines, processes, and tools for managing, configuring, and validating APIs and SDKs.
-Here's a summary of key topics covered:
+    ASSISTANT: You can use Azure CLI to create an Azure Container App with a managed identity (either system-assigned or user-assigned).
+Below are the relevant commands and workflow:

+    ---

+    ### **1. Create a Resource Group**
+    ```azurecli
+    az group create --name myResourceGroup --location eastus
+    ```

     {{continued...}}

-    The documentation serves as a comprehensive guide for developing, configuring, validating, and evolving Azure REST APIs with tools and processes for automation-enabled API management.
+    By following these steps, you can deploy an Azure Container App with either system-assigned or user-assigned managed identities to integrate seamlessly with other Azure services.
     --------------------------------------------------
-    USER: Please summarize the Azure REST API specifications Readme
+    USER: Give me the Azure CLI commands to create an Azure Container App with a managed identity.
     --------------------------------------------------
     Deleted agent
     ```

-    Notice that the agent was able to invoke the MCP tool `fetch_azure_rest_api_docs` automatically to fulfill the request.
+    Notice that the agent was able to invoke the MCP tool `microsoft_docs_search` automatically to fulfill the request.

 ## Clean up